Kaiwharawhara railway station: History

 The Wairarapa Line reached the south bank of the Kaiwarra Stream in July 1873, and this section of line opened on 14 April 1874.
 Trains initially did not stop at Kaiwarra, but on 20 April Kaiwarra opened as a stop.

 Kaiwarra received its first building in late 1875.
 About 1879 the station received a class 6 passenger shelter costing £160.
 It did not have either crossing loops or sidings.

 Early in the 20th century it was decided to duplicate the line between Wellington and Lower Hutt.
 Preparatory work was started in 1903 with construction commencing from Petone the following year, reaching Kaiwarra in 1909 and Wellington on 4 April 1911.
 A new station building designed by George Troup was erected in 1911.

-In the mid-1930s, in conjunction with the construction of the Tawa Flat Deviation and the opening of the new Wellington station on the 19 June 1937, and the closure of the old Thorndon and Lambton stations, new up and down mains were laid through Kaiwarra to the east of the existing Hutt Valley main lines for the new Paekakariki Line (now the Kapiti Line).
+In the mid-1930s, in conjunction with the construction of the Tawa Flat Deviation and the opening of the new Wellington station on the 19 June 1937, and the closure of the old Thorndon and Lambton stations, new up and down mains were laid through Kaiwarra to the east of the existing Hutt Valley main lines for the new Paekakariki Line (now the Kāpiti Line).
 The Kaiwarra signal box was dismantled and the old railway station replaced with two new narrow island platforms with simple passenger shelters.
 The western platform was for the Hutt Valley line and the eastern platform for the Paekakariki line.

 The Kaiwarra station was renamed Kaiwharawhara station on 9 February 1951 by a decision of the New Zealand Geographic Board.

-The current configuration of railway tracks was adopted in 1965 when the down Hutt Valley Line track was moved from the west to the east of the Kapiti Line tracks.
+The current configuration of railway tracks was adopted in 1965 when the down Hutt Valley Line track was moved from the west to the east of the Kāpiti Line tracks.
 This was made possible by additional harbour reclamation during the construction of the Wellington Urban Motorway.
 The new layout reduced junction conflicts further south at Wellington Distant Junction near Aotea Key where the North Island Main Trunk and the Wairarapa Lines combined into a single up main and single down main.
 With the new layout, the western island platform was for up trains and the eastern platform for down trains.

 With the rearrangement of the tracks, the old down main from Ngauranga to Kaiwharawhara became the up main and the old up main was connected to the shunt road from Distant Junction and the loop at Ngauranga.
 This gave a fifth track through Kaiwharawhara running on the western side of the four main lines, as was evidenced for many years by the extra track with overhead wiring still in place, which was used to access an oil depot (just south of the Kaiwharawhara Stream), the NZR Signals Depot, and several warehouses.

 The original simple passenger shelters on each platform constructed in 1937 were removed some time during the 1990s.
 These shelters were open to face the track on each side with a central wall.
 Clearance between the central wall and the platform-edges was limited, affording restricted standing room between the walls and passing trains.